PurpleTie App Redesign

 Competitor analysis

-User interviews and observation
+User Interviews & observation

 Qualitative interview data